-Traditional balgha are mostly yellow, but nowadays, you can find them in almost all colors.
+Traditional balgha are primarily yellow, but nowadays, you can find them in almost all colors.

 Moroccan Women Clothing

 Kaftan: an overdress similar to the djellaba but without a hood.
-It is usually worn on festive occasions or weddings and is not used in daily life.
+It is usually worn at festivals or weddings and is not used in daily life.